Cape Town Walk

 Rates & Tour info

-- 4 nights accommodation in selected guest houses incl 4 breakfasts
+- 4 nights accommodation in selected hotels, incl 4 breakfasts

 - Hotel to hotel luggage transfer along the trail